Proof of Schur's conjecture in $\mathbb R^d$: Preliminaries

-\begin{lem} In the notations introduced above, we have $\Delta\cap \pi^+ = \Theta\cap\pi^+$. \end{lem} \begin{proof} Since $\Delta\cap \pi^+ = \Theta\cap\pi^+\cap B_{d+1},$ it is obviously sufficient to show that $B_{d+1}\cap\pi^+\supset \Theta\cap\pi^+.$ Consider a ball $B$ circumscribed around $\Delta$.
+\begin{lem} In the notations introduced above, we have $\Delta^+:= \Delta\cap \pi^+ = \Theta\cap\pi^+$. \end{lem} \begin{proof} Since $\Delta\cap \pi^+ = \Theta\cap\pi^+\cap B_{d+1},$ it is obviously sufficient to show that $B_{d+1}\cap\pi^+\supset \Theta\cap\pi^+.$ Consider a ball $B$ circumscribed around $\Delta$.
 By using the same argument as in Lemma \ref{lem0}, we get that $B\cap\pi^+\supset \Theta\cap\pi^+$.
 On the other hand, applying Observation \ref{obs0} to $B, B_{d+1}$, we get that $B_{d+1}\cap\pi^+\supset B\cap\pi^+$. \end{proof}

 Now we describe the construction mentioned in the end of the previous section.
-Take a regular simplex on $d+1$ vertices in $\R^d$ as the red points.
-Next, construct the Reuleaux simplex on the the red points and choose $l = \lfloor\frac{d+1}2\rfloor$ midpoints $y_1,\ldots, y_l$ of some $l$ pairwise disjoint arcs that connect the vertices of the Reuleaux simplex.
+Take a regular simplex on $d+1$ vertices in $\R^d$ as the set of red points.
+Next, construct the Reuleaux simplex on the the red points and choose $l = \lfloor\frac{d+1}2\rfloor$ midpoints $y_1,\ldots, y_l$ of some $l$ pairwise disjoint arcs (1-dimensional faces) that connect the vertices of the Reuleaux simplex.
 It could be checked that the distance between the midpoints of two such arcs is strictly bigger than 1.
-To see this, one have to consider a coordinate representation of the simplex $\{v_1,\ldots, v_{d+1}\}$ in the hyperplane $x_1+\ldots,+x_{d+1} = 1$ in $\R^{d+1}$ and calculate the coordinates of a middle of an arc that connects two vertices of the corresponding Reuleaux simplex.
+To see this, one have to consider a coordinate representation of the simplex $\{v_1,\ldots, v_{d+1}\}$ in the hyperplane $x_1+\ldots,+x_{d+1} = 1$ in $\R^{d+1}$ and calculate the coordinates of such a midpoint.
 Thus, if we consider the simplex on $y_1,\ldots, y_l$ and contract it a little, we will get a simplex on vertices $x_1,\ldots, x_l$ with all vertices inside the Reuleaux simplex and with all sides greater than 1.
-We take $x_i$ as the blue points, which together with the red points gives us the desired example.
+We take $\{x_i\}$ as the set of blue points, which together with the red points gives us the desired example.